Drupal to Webflow Migration

 What is Drupal?

-In true fashion, before we begin answering the question, why and how we migrated Drupal to Webflow, we have to paint the scene.
-Drupal resembles the Swiss Army knife of content management system (CMS).
-Originally released more than 20 years ago, this open-source system is a monster of complex websites with lots of features.
-The government portals to the university websites, the scalability and flexibility of Drupal favors the projects, which require a custom feature.
+Before we dive into why and how we migrated from Drupal to Webflow, it's important to set the stage.
+Drupal is often considered the Swiss Army knife of content management systems (CMSs).
+Originally released over 20 years ago, this open-source platform is known for powering highly complex websites with a wide range of features.
+From government portals to university websites, Drupal's scalability and flexibility make it ideal for projects that require custom features.

 Why Migrate from Drupal to Webflow?

-So, why ditch Drupal for Webflow?
-It’s not about Drupal being “bad”—it’s about what suits your needs in 2025.
-Here’s why businesses are jumping ship:
+So, why switch from Drupal to Webflow?
+It’s not that Drupal is “bad”—it’s about choosing the platform that best meets your needs in 2025.
+Here’s why many businesses are making the move:

 Ease of Use

-The learning curve on Drupal may be a mountain.
+The learning curve with Drupal can feel like climbing a mountain.
 Webflow?
-It is rather a relaxed walk.
-Its drag-and-drop interface enables you to change your site without altering a single line of code.
-To non techies, it is a relief.
+It's more like a relaxed walk.
+Its intuitive drag-and-drop interface lets you update your site without writing a single line of code.
+For non-techies, that’s a huge relief.

 Design Freedom